 Lodrina also helps students use forensic principles to understand artifacts they might not have even known existed, providing a strong sense of user activity.
 These artifacts include logons, the external devices used, and the websites visited, among many others.

-Lodrina is a Partner and Services Product Manager at Cybereason, where she collaborates with customers to deliver optimal solutions.
+Lodrina is the Principal Security Advocate at Cybereason, working to advance security policy and standards.
+She also performs research with the Technology and Social Change Research Project in the Shorenstein Center at Harvard Kennedy School.
 Previously she worked as a computer forensics examiner for Arsenal Consulting, where she focused on preservation and analysis of electronic evidence, including host-based analysis of Windows, macOS, Android, and iOS systems in matters concerning intellectual property theft, employment disputes, and evidence tampering.

 Lodrina has a bachelor's degree in computer science from Boston University and holds the GCFE, GCFA, and GASF certifications.
-She is a member of the GIAC Advisory Board, contributes to the Forensics Wiki, and is a two-time Lethal Forensicator Coin Holder.
+She is a member of the GIAC Advisory Board, contributes to This Week in 4n6, and is a two-time Lethal Forensicator Coin Holder.
+She was named to SC Magazine's prestigious Women in IT Security 2019 issue in the Women to Watch category.

 Lodrina is a powerhouse outside of work as well.
 She's an internationally classed powerlifter who earned the title of National Champion at the 2013 USA Powerlifting championship and received the bronze medal at the 2014 IPF World Championships.
 She is also a volunteer case reviewer for the Massachusetts foster care system.